Ask Chef Dennis

 That being said it’s still a good value, cooks quickly and is a tasty item to add to your dinner repertoire.
 It’s also very user-friendly and can be turned into a number of dishes.

-What do I need to make a Pan-Seared Skirt Steak for dinner?
+Ingredients to make Pan-Seared Skirt Steak

 Let’s start by gathering the ingredients we need to make my Pan-Seared Skirt Steak.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.